Course: Math 547, Statistical Learning Theory, Fall 2021

 Mossel's Course Webpage on Deep Learning, available here, based on the book Deep Learning, by Goodfellow, Bengio and Courville, available here.

-Project Abstract Due: Friday, September 24, 5PM PST (via email)
+Project Abstract Due: Friday, September 24, 5PM PST (via blackboard)

-Progress Report Due: Friday, October 29, 5PM PST (via email)
+Progress Report Due: Friday, October 29, 5PM PST (via blackboard)

 Final Project Presentations: Last two or three weeks of class, in class, schedule TBD

-Final Report Due: Saturday, December 4, 5PM PST (via email)
+Final Report Due: Saturday, December 4, 5PM PST (via blackboard)

 Exam Procedures: This course has no midterm exams and no final exam.
 The final project is a replacement for the exams.

-Disability Services: If you are registered with disability services, I would be happy to discuss this at the beginning of the course.
-Any student requesting accommodations based on a disability is required to register with Disability Services and Programs (DSP) each semester.
-A letter of verification for approved accommodations can be obtained from DSP.
+Accessibility Services: If you are registered with accessibility services, I would be happy to discuss this at the beginning of the course.
+Any student requesting accommodations based on a disability is required to register with Accessibility Services (OSAS) each semester.
+A letter of verification for approved accommodations can be obtained from OSAS.
 Please be sure the letter is delivered to me as early in the semester as possible.
-DSP is located in 301 STU and is open 8:30am-5:00pm, Monday through Friday.
+OSAS is located in 301 STU and is open 8:30am-5:00pm, Monday through Friday.

 213-740-6948 (TDD only)